Scrivito/scrivito_twitter_widget/README.md

 # ScrivitoTwitterWidget

-A Widget for scrivito to insert a Facebok stream.
-You can add a page by its url, a video or a single post.
+A Scrivito widget that inserts a Twitter stream into a page.
+You can add a twitter timeline, or a video or a single tweet.

 ## Installation

-Add to your gemfile
+Add this line to your application's Gemfile:

     gem 'scrivito_twitter_widget'

-Add to your Javascript mainfest
+Add this line to your application JavaScript manifest:

     //= require scrivito_twitter_widget

-This project rocks and uses MIT-LICENSE.